Skip to main content

 The most direct link between hormones and mood is found in the action of neuroactive steroids.
 These are hormones, or their metabolites, that are synthesized within the central nervous system or cross the blood-brain barrier to directly influence neuronal excitability.
 One of the most significant of these is allopregnanolone.

 Allopregnanolone is a metabolite of progesterone.
 Its primary mechanism of action is as a potent positive allosteric modulator of the GABA-A receptor.
-The is the main gateway for the action of gamma-aminobutyric acid (GABA), the primary inhibitory neurotransmitter in the brain.
+The GABA-A receptor is the main gateway for the action of gamma-aminobutyric acid (GABA), the primary inhibitory neurotransmitter in the brain.

 When GABA binds to its receptor, it opens a chloride ion channel, which hyperpolarizes the neuron and makes it less likely to fire.
 This is the fundamental mechanism of neural inhibition, which is essential for calmness, emotional regulation, and preventing the over-excitation that manifests as anxiety.